Meng Wanzhou's rise through the ranks at Huawei

 NEW YORK (AP) — Before her dramatic arrest in Canada, few in the U.S. had heard of Meng Wanzhou.

 Meng, 46, is chief financial officer and deputy chairwoman of the board of Chinese telecom company Huawei.
-She now faces extradition to the U.S., reportedly on charges of trying to evade U.S. sanctions on Iran.
-She will appear in court on Friday to seek bail.
+She now faces extradition to the U.S. on charges of trying to evade U.S. sanctions on Iran.
+She appeared in a Vancouver court Friday to seek bail.

-Meng is the daughter of Huawei founder Ren Zhengfei, a former Chinese military engineer.
+Meng is the daughter of Huawei founder Ren Zhengfei, a former Chinese military engineer worth $3.2 billion, according to Forbes magazine.
 She's likely his heir apparent.
 While personal details are scant, she is married and has a son and a daughter, Huawei said.

 Meng, who takes her last name from her mother, received a master's degree from Huazhong University of Science and Technology in Wuhun, China, and started in a low-level position at Huawei in 1993 when she in her 20s.
 That was about six years after the company was founded to sell phone switches.